mortencombat/stretchable/docs/source/api.rst

         Used to control node visibility and layout strategy.

-    .. property:: overflow
+    .. property:: overflow_x
         :type: Overflow

+        Controls the desired behavior when content does not fit horizontally inside the parent node.

+    .. property:: overflow_y
+        :type: Overflow

-        Controls the desired behavior when content does not fit inside the parent node.
+        Controls the desired behavior when content does not fit vertically inside the parent node.

+    .. property:: scrollbar_width
+        :type: float

+        How much space (in points) should be reserved for the scrollbars of `Overflow.SCROLL` nodes.

     .. property:: position
         :type: Position